VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/discrete_template_bandits.md

 §6.8.1 — **What We Built**: Technical artifacts and empirical results

-§6.8.2 — **Four Lessons**: Conditional guarantees, feature engineering ceiling, baseline value, failure as design signal
+§6.8.2 — **Five Lessons**: Conditional guarantees, feature engineering ceiling, baseline value, failure as signal, algorithm selection

 §6.8.3 — **Where to Go Next**: Exercises, labs, and GPU scaling